Prachi-02p/threat-intelligence/CICD.md

 ## 📁 Required Files for CI/CD

-For the CI/CD pipeline to function correctly, **the following files must exist in the GitHub repository**.
+For the CI/CD pipeline to function correctly, **all required files must exist in the GitHub repository**.

 > Jenkins works only with files present in GitHub.
 > Local-only files are ignored.

-### 🔹 Repository Structure (Relevant to CI/CD)
+### Repository Structure (Relevant to CI/CD)

 threat-intelligence/
 ├── backend/